anmaso/gcp-rol-explorer/README.md

 GCP rol explorer
 =================

-Tool for exploring roles on GCP, since is quite unfriendly to do it on the documentation.
+Tool for exploring roles on GCP.

-You can filter by name of the rol, permission or description and navigate through links to other related elements
+You can filter by partial name of the rol, permission or description.

-You can compare roles to see different permissions on each rol
+Clicking a role shows the permissions for the role.
+When several roles are selected, common permissions are shown first.

+Clicking a permission shows the roles that include that permission.

+Clicking a role in the right sidebar selects the role.